Capability¶

 2. The sigma estimator mfgQC selects¶

+A subgroup is a small set of parts measured together under the same conditions, for example five consecutive parts off one machine.
+You declare how rows group into subgroups when you load the data; see How subgrouping works.
 The within/overall distinction is the heart of capability and the reason mfgQC reports both families instead of one number:

-- Within-subgroup (\(C_p\)/\(C_{pk}\)) estimates the process's inherent short-term spread — the variation between consecutive parts, with shift and drift between subgroups filtered out.
+- Within-subgroup (\(C_p\)/\(C_{pk}\)) estimates the process's inherent short-term spread: the variation between consecutive parts, with shift and drift between subgroups filtered out.
 It answers "what is this process capable of?"

-- Overall (\(P_p\)/\(P_{pk}\)) uses the ordinary sample standard deviation across all data, so it captures everything — short-term noise plus every shift, drift, and tool change over the study.
+- Overall (\(P_p\)/\(P_{pk}\)) uses the ordinary sample standard deviation across all data, so it captures everything: short-term noise plus every shift, drift, and tool change over the study.
 It answers "what did the customer actually receive?"

-When \(C_{pk} \gg P_{pk}\), your process is stable in the short run but wandering over time — a hunt-for-special-causes signal, not a capable process.
+When \(C_{pk} \gg P_{pk}\), your process is stable in the short run but wandering over time, a hunt-for-special-causes signal, not a capable process.

 _within_sigma picks the within estimator from the subgroup structure and records the